IwoA/swirl_courses/README.md

 ```
 install_course()
 ```
-You will be prompted to interactively select the file(s) you downloaded.
+You will be prompted to interactively select the file you downloaded.
+Repeat this step until you install all four courses.

 Type `swirl()` and choose R Programming as  the first course.